 Cocaine can make the user feel euphoric, positive, wide awake and generally very confident.
-These effects alongside the fact that many are able to drink alcohol whilst on the drug make it clear why exactly people take cocaine recreationally as users may be able to release their inhibitions and find it easier to interact with others socially.
-However when one takes cocaine and go through a period of high, they must also come down, hence the well-known term comedown.
-Hence any feeling of euphoria or any other symptoms associated with a high are in a sense paid for by the negative feelings that are experienced the next day.
+These effects alongside the fact that many are able to drink alcohol whilst on the drug make it clear why.
+People take cocaine recreationally as they will be able to release their inhibitions.
+This then helps them find it easier to interact with others socially.
+However when someone takes cocaine and goes through a period of a high, they must also come down, hence the well-known term comedown.
+Euphoria or any other symptoms associated with a high are in a sense paid for by the negative feelings that are experienced the next day.